 - Before gathering people together, place an index card in each Bible to mark the spot where you’ll be reading.

 - If you don’t have actual Bibles, print out the passage on a single sheet of paper using 18- or 20-point type.
+(All of my Bible study guides already include a large-print version of the passage.)
 Make enough copies for everyone.